10+ Cyber Security Decisions You (and Me) Will Regret in The Future [Updated]

 - Passwords on their own aren’t as powerful as we believe they are, and can’t fully protect us.
 Cyber attackers have the power to try billions of passwords combinations and crack them instantly.

 - People tend to use the same password on different accounts and when online criminals succeed to crack it (via brute force attack), all your data will be exposed.
-Don’t!
+Don’t do it!
 Set unique and strong passwords and consider using a password manager tool.

 Enabling two-factor authentication method is a must-have for all our email accounts, social media accounts, apps or online banking accounts.
 You can use this step-by-step guide to help you activate it for various online accounts.
 As for the passwords, do not reuse them for different online accounts.